GiackAloZ/AcousticWaveCPML.jl/README.md

 ![Performance 2D and 3D](./scripts/benchmarks/results/performance_2D3D_perf.png)

 We can see that the performance on the GPU gets better as soon as the problem size is big enough, and then we get a plateau.
-On the contrary, big models do not perform as well on the CPU because of a slower memory bandwidth (for small problem sizes the cache can be used to speed up computation and we see this in the plot).
-For the 2D computation, we reach around 86% of GPU peak performance, while for 3D we reach around 60%.
+On the contrary, big models do not perform as well on the CPU because of a slower memory bandwidth.
+For the 2D computation, we reach around 87% of GPU peak performance, while for 3D we reach around 60%.
 This is expected, since the GPU memory pattern and threads scheduling is not optimized for 3D computations.

-NOTE: This is a log-log plot so differences in performance grow up as performance increases.

 ### Weak scaling of 2D and 3D multi-xPU kernels

-In this plot we investigate if we have a good scaling code that can be used to run bigger models on multiple xPUs in the same amount of time as smaller models on a single xPU.
+Here we investigate if our code can be used to run bigger models on multiple xPUs in the same amount of time as smaller models on a single xPU.
 We only measure GPUs on multiple Piz Daint nodes, since the availability of a fast network is essential to get good scaling across multiple nodes.

 We use as baseline time the best one that was measured for a single node computation.